GabrielZinatoSP/ML_Probabilistic_Classification/README.md

 - Random Forest;
 - CatBoost.

-The CatBoost model was selected as the main candidate because it showed:
+CatBoost was selected as the main candidate because it showed:

 - the best PR-AUC among the evaluated models;
 - good performance after threshold adjustment;